Photo by Michael Swan, Courtesy of The Catholic Register

 for healing and peace after the many shootings and calamities around

 the Globe.
-This service is co-sponsored by the Toronto Area Interfaith
+This service is a pre-Parliament event and is co-sponsored by the Toronto Area Interfaith

 The Office of Ecumenism and Interfaith Affairs was

 established thirty years ago by Gerald Emmett Cardinal Carter on September 30,

 1987.
 His Eminence noted on that occasion that it was the responsibility of the

 local church, following the teachings of the Second Vatican Council, “to

 implement world-wide ecumenical directives but also to take the initiative,